mtdcr/qubes-app-split-ssh/README.md

 # Qubes Split SSH

-These Qubes scripts allow one to keep ssh private keys in a separate VM (a "vault"), allowing other VMs to use them only after being authorized.
-This is done by using Qubes's [qrexec framework](https://www.qubes-os.org/doc/qrexec2/) to connect a local unix socket in an AppVM to a SSH Agent socket within the vault VM.
+These Qubes scripts allow to keep SSH private keys in a separate VM (a "vault"), allowing other VMs to use them only after being authorized.
+This is done by using Qubes' [qrexec framework](https://www.qubes-os.org/doc/qrexec2/) to connect a local unix socket in an AppVM to an SSH agent socket within the vault VM.
 Each connection creates a new SSH Agent, which only holds a single key as chosen by the user.

 This was inspired by the Qubes [Split GPG](https://www.qubes-os.org/doc/split-gpg/) and [sshecret](https://github.com/thcipriani/sshecret).

 Other details:
-- This was developed/tested on the debian-8 template in Qubes 4.0; it might work for other templates
+- This was developed/tested on the debian-9 template in Qubes 4.0.1; it might work for other templates
 - You will be prompted to confirm each request, though like split GPG you won't see what was requested
-- One can have an arbitrary number of vault VMs, you just need to adjust `/etc/qubes-rpc/policy/qubes.SshAgent`
+- One can have an arbitrary number of vault VMs, you just need to adjust `/rw/config/ssh-vault`.

-# Instructions

-## Make
+## About this fork

-You can install with either `make install-vm` or `make install-adminvm`, depending on the VM
+- This fork was based on https://github.com/a51f733a0cf842ec/qubes-app-split-ssh, which in turn was based on https://github.com/henn/qubes-app-split-ssh.
+- It offers a more robust implementation of the server side, avoiding protocol errors and handling special characters.
+- On the AppVM side, it needs almost no code, as it uses systemd's socket-activation feature.
+- Each AppVM gets access to its own keyring only.
+- You will be prompted to confirm each request for a key.
+- Individual AppVMs can use it without further configuration, unless your SSH-vault doesn't use the default name ("ssh-vault"), in which case only one file needs to get adjusted.

-## Manual
+## Installation instructions

-Copy files from this repo to various destinations (VM is the first argument).
-You can use `qvm-copy-to-vm $DEST_VM file`
+Copy files from this repository to various destinations (VM is the first argument).
+You can use `qvm-copy <filename>`.

+- Dom0

+  * Copy `qubes.SshAgent.policy` to `/etc/qubes-rpc/policy/qubes.SshAgent`

+- TemplateVM for SSH-vault

+  * Copy `qubes.SshAgent` to `/etc/qubes-rpc/qubes.SshAgent`.
+  * Shutdown your TemplateVM.

+- TemplateVM for AppVM:

-- Dom0: Copy qubes.SshAgent.policy to AdminVM's /etc/qubes-rpc/policy/qubes.SshAgent
+  * Copy `qubes-ssh-agent.sh` to `/etc/profile.d/`.

-- Template for Vault: Copy qubes.SshAgent to /etc/qubes-rpc/qubes.SshAgent in the template image for the Vault VM.

-- Client VM: copy `qubes-ssh-agent` to `/usr/bin/`.
-    * This is what starts the client side of the ssh agent
-    * To run it automatically, add `. qubes-ssh-agent` to your .profile or .bashrc
-    * Make sure `qubes-ssh-agent` is executable. ie - `chmod +x /usr/bin/qubes-ssh-agent`

-# Todo

-- Add timeout to qubes.SshAgent script, closing the connection after 10s perhaps

-- (possibly distant future) Figure out a way to display info on what is being signed
+  * Copy `qubes-ssh-agent@.service` and `qubes-ssh-agent.socket` to `/etc/systemd/user/`.
+Run `sudo systemctl --global enable qubes-ssh-agent.socket`
+  * Shutdown your TemplateVM.

+- SSH-vault:

+  * Create a directory `~/.qubes-ssh/$AppVM` for each AppVM allowed to access your SSH-vault.
+  * Populate these directories with private and public SSH key files.

+- AppVM (optional):

+  * Put the name of your SSH-vault into `/rw/config/ssh-vault`.
+  * Restart your AppVM.